-HostRocket’s performance is simply too average compared with the high cost and additional setup fee.
+HostRocket’s performance is too average compared with the high cost and additional setup fee.

-Instead, you’d be better of checking out A2 Hosting and HostGator cloud who post similar (if not better) page load times, with MUCH better uptime and pricing too.
-You can find a longer list of top web hosts here.
+Instead, you’d be better off checking out A2 Hosting and HostGator cloud who post similar (if not better) page load times, with MUCH better uptime and pricing too.
+You can find a longer list of our top web hosts here.

 Have you used HostRocket?
-Let us know about your experiences (good or bad), we’d love to share it with our visitors.
-You can leave your HostRocket review below:
+Let us know about your experience (good or bad), we’d love to share honest and transparent reviews with our visitors.
+Just leave your HostRocket review below!